MahmoudFawzyAOE2/Guru99-Python-Project-1/README.md

     Read CSV File and store data in the dictionary

 day2 task:
-    1- Take input from the user
+    1- Take input year from the user
     2- Calculate worldwide statistics (min, max, average) for a user-entered year

 day3 task:
+    1- Take input country from the user
+    2- Plot the data associated with this country using matplotlib

 day4 task: